-ProResp is prioritizing its respiratory therapy services to ensure those most in need receive timely services with consideration for the safety of both clients and employees.
+ProResp is prioritizing its respiratory therapy services to ensure those most in need receive timely services with consideration for the safety of both patients and employees.

 Accordingly, we have made changes to our CPAP therapy services and how you access our care.
 For the duration of this pandemic, ProResp will:

 - Continue to serve patients with priority to those needing non-invasive ventilation (BiLevel PAP and urgent CPAP therapy.

 - Individual clinical review and consultation with your sleep physician as appropriate to prioritize urgent CPAP requests.

 - Routine CPAP therapy initiation and in-person follow-up will be postponed.

 - System and mask trials will be postponed.